 Today, Islam instructs Muslims to revere cats.
 In fact, mistreating a cat is considered a major transgression [source: Islamic Information Portal].

 It was 2011 and there was a bit of a mouse problem at 10 Downing Street, home of Britain's prime minister.
 So, a staff member plucked a feline from a rescue home to chase the mice away.
 The brown-and-white tabby chosen was named Larry, and his title was Chief Mouser to the Cabinet Office – the first cat to hold the title.

 Larry's job performance gets mixed reviews.
 While Larry has been of marginal help dealing with the mouse problem, he appears to be well-suited to his other duties, such as welcoming visitors and seeking out the best napping spots.
-He's also known to get into fights with Palmerston, the Foreign Office cat, when they meet outside [sources: Lewis].
+He was also known to get into fights with Palmerston, the Foreign Office cat, when they met outside [sources: Lewis].
 (Palmerston retired in 2020 and moved to the countryside.)

 Some Brits fretted over Larry's fate after the country's 2016 "Brexit" vote, which resulted in a prime minister swap.
 Some wondered if Larry would be booted out along with David Cameron, since the tabby was officially a Cameron appointee.
-However, he kept his job under replacements Theresa May and apparently Boris Johnson.
+However, he kept his job under replacements Theresa May, Boris Johnson, Liz Truss and now Rishi Sunak.
 Larry, say officials, is a civil servant.

 3: Oscar, the Grim Reaper